mit-ll-responsible-ai/responsible-ai-toolbox/docs/source/ref_augmentations.rst

 Augmentations
 #############

-Methods and utilities for generating diverse data.
+The rAI-toolbox provides methods and utilities for generating diverse data augmentations that are not readily available via other existing libraries (e.g., `torchvision.tranforms`, `kornia`).

 *****************************************
 Fourier-Basis Augmentations and Utilities